npvandyke/kickstarter-analysis/README.md

 It should be noted that this graph includes all theater campaigns from the Kickstarter dataset, which covers multiple theater subcategories, campaign countries, and years of launch.

 ### Analysis of Outcomes Based on Goals
-In order to analyze the outcomes of play-based Kickstarter campaigns based on their goal amount, I created a graph of the percentage of successful, failed and canceled Kickstarter campaigns for projects under the subcategory "plays," organized by their fundraising goal ranges.
+In order to analyze the outcomes of play-based Kickstarter campaigns based on their fundraising goal, I created a graph of the percentage of successful, failed and canceled Kickstarter campaigns for projects under the subcategory "plays," organized by fundraising goal ranges.
 The graph was generated off of a chart created to organize the Kickstarter dataset by fundraising goal range, outcome and subcategory using the `Countifs` Excel function.
 The graph is displayed below:

 ![Outcomes_vs_Goals](Resources/Outcomes_vs_Goals.png)

 It should be noted that unlike the Theater_Outcomes_vs_Launch graph, the graph displayed directly above includes only the subcateory "plays" from the parent category "theater."
-Further,
+Further, while this graph displays the campaign outcomes based on the _percentage_ of campaigns which were successful, failed or canceled, the Theater_Outcomes_vs_Launch graph displays the raw _number_ of successful, failed and canceled campaigns rather than displaying them as a percentage.

 ### Challenges and Difficulties Encountered
 ## Results